Mismeasurement of Distance Effects: The Role of Internal Location of Production

 Florida International University

 The estimated effects of distance in empirical international trade regressions are unrealistically high.
-This paper shows analytically and proves empirically that ignoring the internal location of production (of international exports), which leads to the mismeasurement of distance effects, is a possible explanation.
-It is empirically shown that ignoring the internal location of production leads to an overestimation of distance effects by about twofold.
-This overestimation can mostly be attributed to the mismeasurement of the distance elasticity of trade costs and ignoring preferences of individuals in the destination countries when aggregate-level data are used.
+Using state-and-sector level U.S. exports data, this paper shows analytically and proves empirically that ignoring the internal location of production (of international exports), which leads to the overestimation of distance effects by about twofold, is a possible explanation.
+This overestimation is mostly attributed to the mismeasurement of the distance elasticity of trade costs when internal locations of production are ignored.
+A corrective distance index is proposed to avoid such mismeasurements and is shown to work well for the median sector.
 The results are robust to the consideration of alternative estimation methodologies and data sets.

 Keywords: Elasticity of Substitution, Distance Elasticity of Trade, State Exports, the United States

 Date posted: July 9, 2008 ; Last revised: April 15, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo4 in 0.344 seconds